Lionel Ziprin

 Nothing inside is hidden.”

-On the morning of Sunday March 15, 2009 Lionel Ziprin passed away.
-By nightfall, his coffin was riding on a plane to Israel, to be buried in Tsfad alongside his mother, grandmother and grandfather, the great Rabbi Naftali Zvi Margolies Abulafia.
+On the morning of Sunday March 15 2009, Lionel Ziprin passed away.
+By nightfall, his coffin was riding on a plane to Israel to be buried in Tsfad alongside his mother, grandmother, and grandfather, the great Rabbi Naftali Zvi Margolies Abulafia.
 Tsfad was the home of the mystics, those Jewish spiritualists who dedicated their lives to the study of Kabbalah—the esoteric Jewish texts that were untouchable by most.
 The Abulafia family was one of the most famous families of Kabbalists.
-With his passing, lost is a bridge that connected the physical world we all believe we live in with a unique metaphysical world that Lionel had just introduced me and perhaps so many others to.
-Lionel was the translator of the Orthodox, a teacher of mystical thought and intention and a wonderful person with whom to have a long conversation.
+With his passing, lost is a bridge that connected the physical world we all believe we live in with a unique metaphysical world that Lionel had introduced so many to.
+Lionel was the translator of the Orthodox, a teacher of mystical thought and intention, and a wonderful person with whom to have a long conversation.